xjlin0/attendees32/README.md

 * install docker and docker-compose, such as `sudo apt  install docker docker-compose`
 * add web user to the docker group by `sudo usermod -aG docker <<web user name>>  && sudo service docker restart`
 * Assuming git is available, git clone the repo by `git clone https://github.com/xjlin0/attendees32.git`.
 Please do NOT clone under public html folder or guest will be able to see media, keys and passwords.
 * create a production setting by `vi .envs/.production/.django` and save the following content.
-Ensure using a non-default ADMIN_URL and add your DJANGO_ALLOWED_HOSTS.
+Ensure using a non-default ADMIN_URL , add your DJANGO_ALLOWED_HOSTS and ensure DJANGO_DEBUG is False.
 ```
 # General
 # ------------------------------------------------------------------------------